 At Recovery Keys, we understand how much is at stake.
-Our multidisciplinary team will conduct a comprehensive evaluation covering each patient’s physical, mental health and substance use issues to determine each patient’s specific needs.
+Our multidisciplinary team in Jacksonville and St. Augustine will conduct a comprehensive evaluation covering each patient’s physical, mental health and substance use issues to determine each patient’s specific needs.
 The evaluation will include:

 - Diagnosis of physical, mental health or substance use problems.